 One of my favourite pre-gig pubs is The City Arms at the top of Womanby Street.
 It’s a traditional pub, and there’s always a great atmosphere in there.
 It has changed a bit over the years but it hasn’t lost any of its charm.
 Then there’s Tiny Rebel, just opposite, which is a buzzing place to hang out and try a locally brewed craft ale.

 I love gigging in Cardiff.
 The Welsh music scene is one big community, and Clwb Ifor Bach is like its beating heart.
 I grew up at Clwb.
 It was my second home when I was 18 and started going to see live music in the city.
 I’ve seen so many brilliant gigs there over the years, and I don’t know what we’d do without it.

-To finish the evening, there are some excellent late night bars like The Moon or Ten Feet Tall.
-I’ve also been known to end up at Charleston’s Steakhouse at the end of Caroline Street – or “chippy lane” as it’s known.
+To finish the evening, there are some excellent late night bars like The Moon.
+I’ve also been known to end up on Caroline Street – or 'chippy lane' as it’s known.

 The fast food joints on that road have fed me many times over the years.
 They say there are two types of Cardiff people, depending on whether you get your chips from Dorothy’s or Tony’s.
 I wouldn’t like to say which one I go to.
 They’re both Cardiff institutions!